TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 - Next bullet.

+## Notes

+Notes can be added by wrapping the note in a `div` with class `lesson-note`.
+This will render the note into a box.
+Optionally you can add a header to the note; please wrap the header in a `h4`.

+### Variations

+Notes come in several variation, which can be set by adding an extra class together with `lesson-note`.
+Options are:
+- `lesson-note--tip` for tips
+- `lesson-note--warning` for warnings about potential issues/pitfalls.

 ## Links

 Long links make source Markdown difficult to read and break the 80 character wrapping. **Wherever possible, shorten your links**.